 Use our suggested quantity to create purchase orders with virtually no manual entry.

 It is located in the Inventory header in the navigation.

 We calculate your recommended order quantity via a transparent equation.

 ((Daily Sales * Stock Coverage) - In Stock Qty - Incoming Qty) = Order Qty

 Now, let's break down what each of those items means.

 Daily Sales is your units sold per day.
 We calculate this as your Total Sales divided by the days you have selected in 'for enough stock to cover'.
 However, that does not take into account the days where you had no stock.
 What we really want to find is the number of sales you could have made had you been adequately stocked.
 To compute that, we divide by the percentage of days that you had stock.
+Note: Any in stock % less than 20% will be rounded up to 20% to more accurately predict order qty.
 Finally, any uplift you have predicted is factored into the final result.